contributte/mail/.docs/README.md

     post: Contributte\Mail\MailExtension
 ```

-There is a serveral implementation of mailers.
+There is a several implementation of mailers.

 ```yaml
 post: